‘We may never find them’: Desperate Ukranains hunt for their loved ones

 They were last heard of on 3 July.
 The family members do not know if they are alive, in captivity, or dead somewhere on an inaccessible battlefield.

-Adding to the suffering is that the Ukrainians accuse the Russians of not properly communicating the names and whereabouts of their Prisoners of War.
+Adding to the suffering is that the Ukrainians accuse the Russians of not properly communicating the names and whereabouts of their prisoners of war.

 Under the Geneva Conventions, the International Committee of the Red Cross must be given lists of PoWs and allowed to visit them wherever they are.
-But the ICRC has repeatedly warned they have not been given full access to the prisons and internment camps since Putin launched his war in February.
+But the ICRC has repeatedly warned they have not been given full access to prisons and internment camps since Putin launched his war in February.

-Ludmilla Denisova, Ukraine’s former ombudsman for human rights, claims Moscow has also refused Ukrainian requests to confirm the whereabouts of thousands of Ukrainian soldiers.
+Lyudmila Denisova, Ukraine’s former ombudsman for human rights, claims Moscow has also refused Ukrainian requests to confirm the whereabouts of thousands of Ukrainian soldiers.

-“For example Ukraine applied to Russia about 5,000 soldiers who had been in Mariupol.
-Russia only confirmed 3,000 are alive but didn’t say where they are,” she says.
+“For example, Ukraine applied to Russia about 5,000 soldiers who had been in Mariupol.
+Russia only confirmed that 3,000 are alive but didn’t say where they are,” she said.

 The Independent was unable to verify this.
 Russia denies it is deliberately obscuring the fate of Ukrainian PoWs.

-That is why, in the era of social media, in this war the internet has become a lifeline.
+That is why, in the era of social media, the internet has become a lifeline in this war.

 The relatives of Roman’s brigade, which The Independent has decided not to identify for security reasons, set up a Telegram channel looking for information.

-Within a week it had over 700 subscribers.
+Within a week it had more than 700 subscribers.

-Every day, mothers, sisters, fathers, partners, brothers trawl the internet trying to find any scraps of information which they share in the chat.
+Every day, mothers, sisters, fathers, partners, brothers trawl the internet trying to find any scraps of information, which they share in the chat.

 One of the most valuable resources are the grisly “trophy” shots posted by Russian soldiers and their proxies.

 “It’s horrific.
-I want to know that he is alive and that he is captured by Russia,” she says sobbing as she scrolls through the Telegram channels.
+I want to know that he is alive and that he is captured by Russia,” Maria said, sobbing as she scrolled through the Telegram channels.

-“I sleep for just an hour a night, I scroll and scroll and scroll looking for him.
+“I sleep for just an hour a night.
+I scroll and scroll and scroll looking for him.
 I need help finding out what happened.”

 This is the fate for the family members of both soldiers and civilians who have vanished.
-In an information blackout it is up to them to pool together open source information to try to piece together what happened.
+In an information blackout, it is up to them to pool together open-source information to try to piece together what happened.

 Russia has flatly denied violating international law in Ukraine and has accused Kyiv of deliberately staging atrocities to win international support.